chromium/chromium/docs/transcripts/wuwt-e03-content.md

 that I don't know about.
 And on top of that, we have content, and then, on top of that, we have Chrome?

 07:23 JOHN: Right.
-And so, Chrome as an embedder content can include directory in the content public API.
+And so, Chrome as an embedder of content can include directory in the content/public API.
 But since content can have multiple embedders, it can't include Chrome.
 If content reached out directly to Chrome, then other people wouldn't be able to use it.
 Because if you try to bring in this code, it includes files from a directory that you're not using.
-So, instead, the content public API, it has APIs going two different directions.
+So, instead, the content/public API, it has APIs going two different directions.
 One direction is going into content, and then, one direction are these abstract interfaces that go out from content.
 And any embedder has to implement them.
 And so, these usually end up in terms like client or delegate.
 And these are implemented by Chrome, and that's how content is able to call back to it.
 But then, any other, of course, product or embedder can also implement these same interfaces.

-08:23 SHARON: You mentioned link and also some things called delegate and whatever.
+08:23 SHARON: You mentioned Blink and also some things called delegate and whatever.
 So we have a lot of things called something something host in content.
 Can you talk a bit about what the relationship between content and Blink is?
 Because there's a lot of mirroring in terms of how they might be set up, and how they relate to each other.

-08:37 JOHN: So Blink was the rendering engine that originally started as Web Kit.
+08:37 JOHN: So Blink was the rendering engine that originally started as WebKit.
 And we forked, and we named it Blink a number of years ago.
 And that did not have any concept of processes.
 So it was something that you call it in one process, and it does its job.
 And you give it whatever data it needs, and it gives you back the rendered data.
 And you can poke at it or whatever you want